Amy and John

 When it gets down to business, Amy had the right idea, recalling, “My dear groom started to panic the night before about funny little details (such as the fact I burnt the wedding cake).
 I told him that as long as we ended the day as husband and wife, then nothing else mattered.”
 Amy wore a gown from BHLDN while John wore his own clothes with a dapper bow tie from His Handsome Self.

-Melissa Cornwall married the couple, Amy telling “Melissa Cornwall our celebrant was wonderful.
+Melissa Polimeni married the couple, Amy telling “Melissa Polimeni our celebrant was wonderful.
 And when we found out she was actually going to be 6 months pregnant at the ceremony, even better.
 Nobody is going to suspect the pregnant lady is actually a secret celebrant!”

 Of their photographer, Amy says, “Luke Lornie is my friend and professional collaborator.
 He was invited as a guest and to take photos and he managed to capture some of the most candid and emotionally charged moments of the day.
 The photos are more than I could have ever wished for.”